nakopylov/AdaptiveExp/README.md

 B = expadapt(A, 1e-11)
 C = expadapt(A) # the same as expadapt(A, 1e-12)
 ```

-> This work presents a new algorithm to compute the matrix exponential within a given tolerance.
-Combined with the scaling and squaring procedure, the algorithm incorporates Taylor, partitioned and classical Padé methods shown to be superior in performance to the approximants used in state-of-the-art software.
-The algorithm computes matrix--matrix products and also matrix inverses, but it can be implemented to avoid the computation of inverses, making it convenient for some problems.
-If the matrix A belongs to a Lie algebra, then exp(A) belongs to its associated Lie group, being a property which is preserved by diagonal Padé approximants, and the algorithm has another option to use only these.
-Numerical experiments show the superior performance with respect to state-of-the-art implementations.

 ## Running examples
 First, change the working directory to `AdaptiveExp/examples`, for example, if you are currently in the package's directory: